Work

 The Centre is working with financial market participants and policy makers to remove barriers to increased investment into private and illiquid assets from managed funds, including KiwiSaver.
 This will help New Zealanders benefit from investment options that can provide potentially higher financial returns and may also bring long-term positive environmental, social, and economic outcomes.

 CSF, in partnership with the NZ Government, is developing a sustainable finance taxonomy, starting with the priority sectors of agriculture and forestry.
 A sustainable finance taxonomy is a standardised framework for classifying economic activities according to their environmental performance.
 This classification system provides investors with the confidence to identify and invest in green and transition activities.
-Developing a robust taxonomy framework, aligned with those already place in our trading partner’s economies, will help to attract more international capital for sustainable investment opportunities into Aotearoa New Zealand.
+Developing a robust taxonomy framework, aligned with those already place in our trading partner’s economies, will help to attract more international capital into Aotearoa New Zealand.

 CSF is working with financial market participants and policy makers to remove barriers to increased investment into private and illiquid assets from managed funds, including KiwiSaver.
 This will help New Zealanders benefit from investment options that can provide potentially higher financial returns and may also bring long-term positive environmental, social, and economic outcomes.